amina-pixel/Coronavirus/README.md

 # Coronavirus
  the research of coronavirus
 .....
-This file for the prediction of the infected case of corona in a community ...
+This file for the prediction of the infected case of corona in population ...

-import
+importer os